thedoctor095/hwtemp-rs/README.md

 This project is licensed under the Apache-2.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements
-Project inspiration was taken from [psutil](https://github.com/giampaolo/psutil)
+Project was inspired from Python's [psutil (process and system utilities)](https://github.com/giampaolo/psutil)